2nd New Zealand Division: Second Battle for Cassino

-The Allied planes dropped 442 tons of bombs on the Abbey and its immediate environs in two separate attacks on 15 February, one between 09:30 and 10:00 and the other between 10:30 and 13:30, but the infantry attack, which was to commence directly after the second bombing mission, was delayed due to differences regarding H-Hour between Freyberg and his 7th Indian Brigade.
+Allied planes dropped 442 tons of bombs on the monastery and its immediate environs in two separate attacks on 15 February, one between 09:30 and 10:00 and the other between 10:30 and 13:30, but the infantry attack, which was to commence directly after the second bombing mission, was delayed due to differences regarding H-Hour between Freyberg and his 7th Indian Brigade.
 Also, the division commanders were insisting that a preliminary high-point (Point 593) was to be captured as a prelude to the main attack.

 The 4th Indian Division was to attack in an arc towards the south and south west, taking Point 593 and then moving south east, up the heights towards the Abbey.
-The 4th Indian Division would only advance on the Abbey, once the NZ Division had attacked south and south east taking the town of Cassino.
-The main attack eventually commenced just after last light with the 28th (Maori) Battalion tasked to cross the Rapido River and to seize the station south of Cassino town, to establish a bridgehead for the corps armour to move into the town and to the foot of the Cassino massif—the attack starting at 21:30.
-By dawn, German 10th Army artillery had stopped the 28th Battalion advance on the Rapido River bridgehead and the NZ Division were forced to use all their guns to fire smoke onto the bridge and railway station areas to mask the withdrawal of the 28th Battalion.
+The 4th Indian Division would only advance on the Abbey, once the division had attacked south and south east taking the town of Cassino.
+The main attack eventually commenced just after last light with the 28th (Maori) Battalion tasked to cross the Rapido River and to seize the station south of Cassino town, to establish a bridgehead for the corps' armour to move into the town and to the foot of the Cassino massif—the attack starting at 21:30.
+By dawn, German 10th Army artillery had stopped the 28th Battalion advance on the Rapido River bridgehead and the division were forced to use all their guns to fire smoke onto the bridge and railway station areas to mask the withdrawal of the 28th Battalion.
 The attack had failed, and so had the 4th Indian Division attack on Point 593.